Emilio Bacardi

-Emilio Bacardi Moreau (1844–1922) was a Cuban industrialist, politician, and writer who managed the Bacardi Rum Company and served as the first democratically elected as mayor of Santiago.
+Emilio Bacardí y Moreau (1844–1922) was a Cuban industrialist, politician, and writer who managed the Bacardi Rum Company and served as the first democratically elected mayor of Santiago.

 Biography

-Emilio was the son of Don Facundo Bacardi Massó and his wife Lucía ‘Amalia’ Victoria Moreau, a woman from a very prosperous family of Franco-Haitian descent.
+Emilio Bacardí y Moreau was born in Santiago de Cuba, Spanish Cuba on June 5, 1844.
+Emilio was the son of Don Facundo Bacardí Massó and his wife Lucía 'Amalia' Victoria Moreau, a woman from a very prosperous family of Franco-Haitian descent.
 His father was a businessman who in 1862 founded the Bacardi rum company that would grow into today's international corporation, Bacardi Limited.
 However, before finding stability in the rum business, Facundo and his young family experienced hardships in Cuba.
 For instance, in 1852 a major earthquake struck Santiago and the family briefly returned to Don Facundo's homeland of Spain to escape the ensuing epidemics of cholera (epidemics which claimed some of Emilio's siblings).
 Upon his return to Santiago de Cuba, Facundo found that his general store was looted and its customers were unable to pay him.
 Within a few years he was bankrupt.

 In some ways, Emilio was protected from the turbulence by distance: the family's return to Cuba was completed without him, as Emilio stayed behind with a family friend in Spain.
 He received instruction in literary and political topics and grew to appreciate the arts and the liberal politics of the day (including abolition of slavery, criticism of organized religion, nationalism, and democracy).
 By the time he returned to Cuba, his interests lay more in political and poetic activism than business.
-However, as the first-born son of his father, at the age of 17 he was given a growing and important role in the fledgling company.
+However, as the first-born son of his father, at the age of 17, he was given a growing and important role in the fledgling company.

 Throughout the 1870s, 1880's, and 1890's, Emilio's dual identity as business magnate and subversive political activist grew.
 The rum business continued to grow under his leadership, which was made official in 1877 when Don Facundo retired and named him president of the company.
 At the same time, Emilio became more and more involved in Cuba's nationalistic resistance to the Spanish Empire.
 He was repeatedly arrested and imprisoned on suspicion of helping the rebels.
 These suspicions were well founded; while Emilio spent much of his time committed to the daily activities of the family business, he had also secretly developed a communication network among the rebel army, supplying resources to aid in the fight for independence.